MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-shifts-at-scale.md

 ### Create schedule groups

-In this step, you identify the schedule owners in your organization and specify how schedule groups are created and managed across your frontline teams.
+In this step, you identify the schedule owners in your organization and define how schedule groups are created and managed across your frontline teams.

  - Schedule owners, similar to team owners, are frontline managers who create and manage schedules for their teams.
 [Learn more about schedule owners](schedule-owner-for-shift-management.md).
  - Schedule groups are used to further group employees based on common characteristics within a team.
 For example, schedule groups can be departments or job types.